sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_56_SortingnIntegersProgramQuiz/Quiz01.md

 <img src="Images/Q_56_16_1.jpg" width="400"/>
 <img src="Images/Q_56_16_2.jpg" width="400"/>

 What will be the value of EIP after the execution of the instruction jz EndOuterLoop if the value of ECX is 2, in the above program?

+a) 00CA1426
+b) 00CA1429
+c) 00CA142B
+d) 00CA145B

+**Answer** c)

+**Description**

+After the execution of the instruction, jz EndOuterLoop, EIP will be pointing to next instruction whose EIP is 00CA142B.
+It will not jump to EndOuterLoop, as when ECX is 2, jump on zero (jz) will not succeed, because 2 – 4 is not equal to 0.
+Je is same as jz, as jump on zero means that both values are equal, that is je.

+---
+---

+17 :